startxfr/sxapi-core/docs/resources/couchbase.md

 instance by using `$app.resources.get('couchbase-id')` where `couchbase-id` is the id of your resource as defined in the [resource configuration](#resource-configuration).

-This module come with several methods for manipulating couchbase dataset.
+This module come with 6 methods for manipulating couchbase dataset.

 [1.
 Get method](#method-get)<br>
 [2.
 Query method](#method-query)<br>